oluwatobi-roie/BAO_CodeChallenge/README.md

 ## Architecture Overview
 1. API Gateway: Accepts incoming subscriber data via a POST request.
-2. LambdaFunction1: 'validateSubscribers': Validates the schema ofincoming subscribers data
+2. LambdaFunction1: 'validateSubscribers': Validates the schema of incoming subscribers data
     * Valid Data: sent to SQS queue
     * Invalid Data: stored in s3 bucket for further processing
 4. LambdaFunction2: ProcessValidSubscribers': Pool the SQS queue, checks for duplicate and insert new entries into DynamoDB